joeveiga/nx-make-itc-ui/README.md

 curl -o - https://raw.githubusercontent.com/joeveiga/nx-make-itc-ui/main/fixes_patch.diff | git apply --reject --whitespace=fix
 ```

 This might not work!
 You'll have to fix rejected hunks manually *shrug*.
+One option is to use `wiggle`, e.g. `$ wiggle -r package.json package.json.rej` and fix the conflicts.